-The remainder of the paper is organized as follow.
+The rest of the paper is organized as follow.
 In Section 2, we present the problem statement.
 A high-level overview of the proposed approach is presented in Section 3.
-The experimental results of applying the implemented method on some real event logs are presented in Section 4.
+The experimental results of applying the implemented method on a real event log are presented in Section 4.
 Finally, in Section 5, we summarize our approach and discuss directions for further research.